-The Board of Education further believes singing of the national anthem develops a sense of identity and purpose for the people of Canada; with the words and melody being well known.
-Singing the national anthem develops pride in being a Canadian and teaches the value of traditions within the lifestyles of both adults and children.
+The Board of Education further believes the territory acknowledgement and the national anthem develop a sense of identity and purpose for the people of Canada.
+Territory acknowledgements and the national anthem develop a sense of pride in being a Canadian, teach the value of traditions and demonstrate a commitment to Truth and Reconciliation and the Calls to Action for both adults and children.